 Every plant can benefit from fertilizer, but potted vegetables really need it to thrive.
-Ideally, you should use a slow release fertilizer twice a season, or some sort of water-soluble fertilizer, like Miracle Grow, once a week.
+Ideally, you should use a slow release fertilizer twice a season, or some sort of water-soluble fertilizer, like Miracle Grow or a homemade compost tea, once a week.

 Mistake 7: Letting the Bugs Eat Your Garden Alive